AramZS/esc-obsidian/working-groups/editorial.md

 ## Flow of work:

-- ESC members may submit a document in any format in any of the ESC Signal channels to a member of the editorial group.
+- Submission: ESC members may submit a document in any format in any of the ESC Signal channels to a member of the editorial group.
-- Editorial group memebers will review, push to Obsidian, and can give feedback.
+- Ready to Review: Editorial group memebers will review, push to Obsidian, and can give feedback.
-- Editorial content that is ready to publish will be tagged with front-matter saying `publishable: true`.
+- Ready to Publish: Editorial content that is ready to publish will be tagged with front-matter saying `publishable: true`.
-- Editorial content that has undergone a review and has not been blocked by a member of the group can go live on the website as a basic page or as a more complex one, if chosen by the author.
+- Published: Editorial content that has undergone a review and has not been blocked by a member of the group can go live on the website as a basic page or as a more complex one, if chosen by the author.

 ## AI: